conorsmith/Twersona/README.md

 ### minimum-stability

-If you have set a `minimum-stability` in your composer.json file (eg a default Laravel composer.json file) you may experience issues attempting to install this package via composer.
+If you have set a `minimum-stability` in your composer.json file (eg a default Laravel composer.json file) you may experience issues attempting to install this package via Composer.
 One of the dependencies of this package is [j7mbo/twitter-api-php](https://github.com/J7mbo/twitter-api-php), which has only a `dev-master` version available.

 According to [this Composer issue](https://github.com/composer/composer/issues/1478) the only way to satisfy your minimum stability in this case is to explictly require the dependency in your composer.json file.
 In that case your file should look something like this: